-In another situation, the taxpayer, pursuant to an agreement incorporated in a divorce decree, created two trusts for the support of his minor children.
-He put a substantial amount of money in the trusts, which provided that after the children reached 21 they were to receive the corpus.
-The court measured the economic value of the father’s support obligation and held that the excess of the trust corpus over that value was a taxable gift.
-Only the portion of the transfer required to support the children during their minority was not subject to the gift tax.
+In another situation, pursuant to an agreement incorporated in a divorce decree, the taxpayer created two trusts funded with a substantial amount of money for the support of his minor children.
+According to the terms of the trust, the children were to receive the trust corpus at age 21.
+The court determined the economic value of the father’s support obligation and held that the excess of the trust corpus over that value was a taxable gift.
+Only the portion of the transfer required to support the children during their minority was not considered to be a gift.

 Indirect Gifts

-Indirect gifts, such as the payment of someone else’s expenses, are subject to the gift tax.
-For instance, if a person makes payments on an adult son’s car or pays premiums on a life insurance policy his daughter owns on his life, such payments are gifts.
+Indirect gifts, such as the payment of someone else’s expenses, are gifts.
+For instance, making an adult son’s car payments or premium payments on a life insurance policy insuring the parent’s life owned by a daughter are gifts.

-The shifting of property rights alone can trigger gift tax consequences.
-In one case, an employee gave up his vested rights to employer contributions in a profit-sharing plan.
-He was deemed to have made a gift to the remaining participants in the plan.
-Similarly, an employee who has a vested right to an annuity is making a gift if he irrevocably chooses to take a lesser annuity coupled with an agreement that payments will be continued to his designated beneficiary.
+Simply shifting of property rights alone may trigger gift tax consequences.
+In one case, an employee who gave up his vested rights to employer contributions in a profit-sharing plan was deemed to have made a gift to the remaining participants in the plan.
+Similarly, an employee with a vested right to an annuity who irrevocably opts to take a lesser annuity coupled with an agreement that payments will be continued to be made to a designated beneficiary has made a gift to that beneficiary.
 No gift occurs until the time the employee’s selection of the survivor annuity becomes irrevocable.

-Third-party transfers may be the medium for a taxable gift.
+A third-party transfer may also result in a taxable gift.
 For example, if a father gives his son $100,000 in consideration of his son’s promise to provide a lifetime income to the father’s sister, the father has made an indirect gift to his sister.
 Furthermore, if the cost of providing a lifetime annuity for the sister is less than $100,000, the father also has made a gift to his son.

 The creation of a family partnership may involve an indirect gift.
 The mere creation or existence of a family partnership (which is often useful in shifting and spreading income among family members and in reducing estate taxes) does not, per se, mean a gift has been made.
 But if the value of the services of some family member partners is nil or minimal and earnings are primarily due to assets other than those contributed by the partners in question, the creation of the partnership (or the contribution by another partner of assets) may constitute a gift.